whowechina/geki_pico/README.md

 * If it's already running Geki Pico firmware, you can either use "update" in command line or hold down at least 4 buttons while connecting to USB to enter update mode.
 * To access the command line, you can use this Web Serial Terminal to connect to the USB serial port of the Geki Pico.
 (Note: "?" is for help)
   https://googlechromelabs.github.io/serial-terminal/

+### Usage
-* **NOTE:** You need to calibrate the lever by "lever calibrate" command after you flash the firmware.
+* You need to calibrate the lever by "lever calibrate" command after you flash the firmware.
+* If you feel the lever direction is in correct, you can use "lever invert \<on|off\>" command to change it.
+* Volume of sound feedback can be set by "volume \<0~255\>" command.
+* To emulate IO4 TEST/SERVICE/COIN, you can put your hand at higher position over the right ToF sensor.
+When you see the WAD lights flashing, the AUX buttons become TEST and SERVICE, swing the lever for "INSERT COINS".
+* AIME is on a secondary COM port.
+You can set mode or toggle virtual AIC function.

 ## CAD Source File
 I'm using OnShape free subscription.
 It's powerful but it can't archive original designs to local, so I can only share the link here.
 STL/DXF/DWG files are exported from this online document.